jjamardo/typeconv/README.md

 # typeconv
-A C++98 type converter using "any types"
+A simple C++98 types converter using "any types"

 This use the an implementation of the boost:any type for c++98 (see https://github.com/jjamardo/any).